 c.
-Customer Call Center Department (Endpoint Support)
+Customer Call Center Division

-To answer the demand for increased efficiency, the IT Division opened a Customer Call Center on February 15, 2010, and as of February 28, 2015, responded to over 825,456 calls.
+To answer the demand for increased efficiency, the IT Department opened a Customer Call Center on February 15, 2010, and as of February 29, 2016, responded to over 975,597 calls.
 The Customer Service Clerks answered 94% of customer inquiries without referring the client to any court-related departments.

 The Clerk & Comptroller's Office was able to implement the Call Center without hiring any additional deputy clerks.
-Deputy clerks were transferred from operational departments into the Customer Call Center.
+Deputy clerks were transferred from operational divisions into the Customer Call Center.
 Every deputy clerk in the Call Center is highly trained in his or her area of expertise and capable of serving our customers in a professional and efficient manner.

-Figure 30: Call Center Work Orders
+Figure 31: Call Center Work Orders

-Figure 31: Court-Related Phone Calls Handled by Call Center
+Figure 32: Court-Related Phone Calls Handled by Call Center